daneedk/com.altherma.mqtt/README.md

 * Energy this Month
 * Energy this Year

-The folowing information is needed from ESPAltherma, make sure to uncomment the corresponding line in the definition file for you particular device model
+The folowing information is needed from ESPAltherma, make sure to uncomment the corresponding lines in the definition file for you particular device model

 ````
 'Operation Mode': 'Heating',